 “Good morning,” the larger man said, “You must be Ben.
 My name is Peter.
 I’ll be administering your shot today.
 Garrett will be assisting me.
 He is completing his training.
 I hope you don’t mind.
 Have a seat.”

 Peter gestured toward the chair.
 Ben didn’t say anything but complied.
 He opened his mouth to ask a question, but Peter started talking again.

 “This will only take a few minutes.
 Garrett, would you mind prepping young Ben.”

 Garrett walked over and lifted the sleeve of Ben’s left arm and wiped the skin down with some chemical that left the spot cold.
 It gradually grew numb.
 Peter turned back toward Ben.
 He had a syringe in one had.

 “This will only take moment,” Peter said before inserting the needle.
 He pushed the shot into Ben’s arm, then withdrew it.
-Garrett pressed a cotton ball to the area the needle exited and taped it to the skin.
+Garrett pressed a cotton ball to the area the needle vacated and taped it to the skin.

 “That wasn’t so bad, was it?”
 Garrett smiled.

 “No,” Ben forced himself to reply, “So I’m free to go?”